TEAM MEMBERS

-Margaret Mauger - Co-founder, Executive Director and Therapist ([email protected])
+Margaret Mauger (she/her) - Co-founder, Executive Director and Registered Counselling Therapist ([email protected])

 Margaret is the Co-founder, Executive Director and Registered Counselling Therapist of the After Trauma Empowerment Network (ATEN) and the Violet Rose Gift & Thrift Shop.
 She established ATEN in January 2020 to provide barrier-free counselling and support to all genders who have experienced trauma.
 The Violet Rose Gift & Thrift Shop opened in October 2022 to raise funds for the operation of ATEN.